LiubovRukhlina/Budget-Tracker/README.md

-# Development of React based budget tracking web application
+# Greedy Gorilla - Budget Tracker

 ## Topic introduction:
+The Greedy Gorilla is a full-stack React Web Application with MongoDB that helps users track their expenses and set budgets.
+This allows them to stay on track and save money.

-This project will focus on creating a web application that will allow users to record their personal expenses and track how much money they spend.
-Moreover, the user will be able to have a better understanding on which categories they spend the most money (expenses are categorized), and which share of their budget is left to be spent for the current month.
+The app was created as a way to help people save money in the face of rising consumer world inflation.
+The features of the app are: tracking expenses for multiple users, categorizing expenses, and setting budgets for each user.
+Fastify framework was chosen to develop the backend for expense management and authentication as together with protected routes it provided high security and fast operability for such sensitive data as money spending.
+The app also allows an easy way to add new users and manage permissions.
+This project focuses on creating a web application that will allow users to record their expenses and track how much money they spend.
+Moreover, the user will be able to have a better understanding of which categories they spend the most money on (visually presented on a pie chart) and which share of their budget is left to be spent for the current month.
-## Planned technologies, architectures, main libraries:
+## Used technologies, architectures, main libraries:
-The following technologies are planned to be researched and implemented during the project course:
+The following technologies were researched and implemented during the project course:

 Frontend:
 * JavaScript